 How much time do American consumers spend each day with their multimedia devices, tablets, computers, AM/FM radio, TV, or their smartphones?

-In March, Advertiser Perceptions, the gold standard of advertiser and agency sentiment, surveyed 303 marketers and agencies to learn about their personal media habits versus those of average Americans.
+In August 2020, Advertiser Perceptions, the gold standard of advertiser and agency sentiment, surveyed 300 marketers and agencies to learn about their perception of average American media habits.

-Media decision makers believe their media habits are pretty much the same as everyone else.
+Media decision makers tend to believe their media habits are pretty much the same as everyone else.
 But how do Americans actually spend their time with media?
 Do perceptions match reality?

-Turning to Nielsen’s Comparable Metrics Report, we can compare actual U.S. time spent with devices and platforms versus perceived media use.
+Turning to Nielsen’s Total Audience Report, we can compare actual U.S. time spent with devices and platforms versus perceived media use.

 Why is there such a disconnect between media decision makers’ perceptions of consumer media time spent and reality?